-Direct-to-consumer (DTC) test services for sexually transmitted infections (STIs) are available in many configurations.
-This position statement focuses on online test services with DTC purchasing options that involve self-collection of samples in a nonclinical setting and transport (through mail or direct drop off) of samples to a testing laboratory.
-These tests have been variously referred to as "online test-ing," "self-testing," and "direct access testing."
-Here we will use the phrase DTC testing.
-Direct-to-consumer products include access to testing kits directly through a retail outlet or through Web sites offering STI screening services.
+Direct-to-consumer (DTC) test services for sexually transmitted infections (STI) are available in many configurations.
+This position statement focuses on online test services with DTC purchasing options that involve self-collection of samples in a non-clinical setting and transport (through mail or direct drop off) of samples to a testing laboratory.
+These tests have been variously referred to as 'online testing', 'self-testing', 'home testing', and 'direct access testing'.
+Here we will use the phrase "direct-to-consumer" (DTC) testing.
+DTC products include access to testing kits directly through a retail outlet or through websites offering STI screening services.
 From online vendors, collection materials are shipped to consumers who then collect a sample to be sent to a laboratory for testing.
-Transport to the laboratory may be accomplished via drop-off at a laboratory.
-We understand that similar testing access is available through alternate mechanisms such as telehealth or via local health departments in some jurisdictions, but these are not the focus of this position statement because these are directed by a health care entity who has a working relationship with the laboratory and established mechanisms for handling results and providing care.
+Transport to the laboratory may be accomplished via drop-off at a laboratory or healthcare facility or, more commonly, via shipment or courier service directly to the testing laboratory.
+We understand that similar testing access is available through alternate mechanisms such as telehealth or via local health departments in some jurisdictions, but these are not the focus of this position statement since these are directed by a healthcare entity who has a working relationship with the laboratory and established mechanisms for handling results and providing care.
 Here we focus on the advantages and challenges, along with our recommendations relating to DTC STI testing.